 What is Start?

-Belonging to the CrySiS/Dharma malware family, Start is a piece of malicious software, categorized as ransomware.
-This malignant program was discovered by Jakub Kroustek.
-Start operates by encrypting data and demanding a ransom for its decryption.
-During the encryption process all files are renamed with a unique ID number (generated for each victim), developers' email address and the ".start" extension.
-For example, a file titled "1.jpg" would appear as something like "1.jpg.id-1E857D00.[firstname.lastname@example.org].start", and so forth for all of the affected files.
-After this process is complete, a text file ("FILES ENCRYPTED.txt") is dropped onto the desktop and a pop-up window is displayed.
+Belonging to the CrySiS/Dharma malware family, Start is malicious software, which is categorized as ransomware.
+This malicious program was discovered by Jakub Kroustek.
+Start operates by encrypting data and demanding ransom payments for decryption.
+During the encryption process, all files are renamed with a unique ID number (generated for each victim), developer's email address, and the ".start" extension.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Nakw, Hdmr, FuxSocy ENCRYPTOR, and Kronos are just some examples of malware similar to Start.
 Most ransomware shares common traits, mainly data encryption and ransom demands.
 These malicious programs differ by cryptographic algorithm they use (symmetric or asymmetric) and size of ransom, which typically range between three-digit and four-digit sums (in USD).

 Digital currencies (e.g. cryptocurrencies, pre-paid vouchers, etc.) are preferred by cyber criminals, since these transactions are difficult/impossible to trace.
 Unless ransomware is still in development and/or has certain flaws/bugs, manual decryption (without the involvement of the developers) is impossible.